maihd/fun-with-sdl3/README.md

     - Build SDL3 and modules (required once time only)
     - Use scripts and clang to build executable
     - Why? because im stucking on build SDL_ttf and SDL_image with Cmake/FetchContent
+    - It will help hot reload faster and easier
 - Cmake with Clang
 - Text rendering
 - Image rendering